Oklou: 2014-2019: Early beginnings

-2020–present: Galore and collaborations
+2020-2023: Galore and collaborations

 In January 2020, Mayniel released a collaborative single with French experimentalist Flavien Berger, titled "Toyota", via Because Music.
-It is currently Mayniel's only French-language release.
 This was followed by another single in February, titled "entertnmnt", which was co-produced with British producer Mura Masa, and another single in April, titled "SGSY" (standing for She's Gonna Slaughter You).
 The singles were released via TaP Records and True Panther Sounds.

-Mayniel announced her debut mixtape Galore in July 2020, sharing three tracks, one of which ("unearth me") was accompanied with a music video.
+Mayniel announced her debut mixtape Galore in July 2020, sharing three tracks, one of which, "unearth me", was accompanied by a music video.
 Another three tracks from the mixtape were released in August 2020, alongside a music video for the "god’s chariots" track.
 The full mixtape was released 24 September 2020, via Because Music, TaP Records and True Panther Sounds.
 The tape was made primarily in collaboration with Casey MQ, but also featured collaborations with Sega Bodega, Shygirl, PC Music’s A. G. Cook and EASYFUN, and GRADES.
 It also appeared on Gorilla vs. Bear, Rough Trade, and Dummy Mag’s 2020 year-end lists.
 Additionally in 2020, Mayniel released remixes of Caroline Polachek’s "Door", and Dua Lipa’s "Fever".

 Mayniel produced a remix of French singer Pomme’s "les cours d’eau" track in January 2021, followed by a remix of Swedish rapper Bladee and producer Mechatok's "Rainbow" track in March 2021.
 Mayniel appeared on A. G. Cook's Apple vs. 7G remix album in May 2020, covering "Being Harsh" from Cook's 2020 7G album.
 She also released remixes of her tracks "fall" and "galore", by Cook.
-Mayniel toured across the US supporting Caroline Polachek from November through to December of 2021.
+Mayniel toured across the US supporting Caroline Polachek from November through to December 2021.
 A remix EP celebrating Galore's anniversary was released on 13 October, featuring an extended mix of "asturias", and two remixes from Casey MQ, and Pomme & Danny L Harle.

 She appeared on Flume's Palaces album in May 2022, on the song "Highest Building".
 She supported him on the album's tour through the United States.